Crimean War: Debt

 The Crimean War marked the beginning of a prolonged period of debt dependence for the Ottoman Empire.
-In 1854 and 1855 the Ottoman government contracted its first large foreign loans—£3 million from Dent, Palmer & Co. and £5 million from the London Rothschilds—at interest rates of 6 percent and 4 percent respectively, secured by the revenues from Egyptian taxes.
+In 1854 and 1855 the Ottoman government contracted its first large foreign loans—£3 million from Dent, Palmer & Co. and £5 million from the London Rothschilds—at interest rates of 6 per cent and 4 per cent respectively, secured by the revenues from Egyptian taxes.
 Although these loans were considered relatively inexpensive and successfully financed the war effort, they established a precedent for external borrowing on European markets.
 During the following two decades, the Empire increasingly relied on foreign credit to cover budget deficits and to service earlier debts.
 By the 1870s, interest payments consumed a major share of state revenues, culminating in the suspension of payments in 1875 and the creation of the Ottoman Public Debt Administration in 1881.
 The financial legacy of the Crimean War thus extended far beyond the battlefield, entangling the Ottoman state in a cycle of dependency that limited its fiscal sovereignty for the remainder of its existence.
 The last of the Ottoman public debts were repaid by the Republic of Turkey in 1954, a full century after the first wartime loans were contracted.